-Welcome to the dataset page of the KB web archive.
+Welcome to the dataset page of the KB web collection.
 The dataset page and its analyses will be updated every summer.

-Very short introduction about the KB web archive & web archives in the Netherlands
+Very short introduction about the KB web collection & web archives in the Netherlands

-The KB started selecting a small collection of websites in 2006, archiving (or in web archive terminology: harvesting) these websites early 2007.
-The web archive represents a ‘reasoned selection’ of the Dutch domain: Every particular website has been selected manually, focussing on the Dutch language, culture and history.
+The KB started selecting a small collection of websites in 2006, archiving (or in web archive terminology: harvesting) these websites since early 2007.
+The web collection represents a ‘reasoned selection’ of the Dutch domain: Every particular website has been selected manually, focussing on the Dutch language, culture and history.
+This is why the KB calls it their web collection instead of web archive.
 The collection includes websites containing innovative content representing current trends on the Dutch domain.
 The KB actively searches for popular websites or websites that are currently relevant for the Dutch society.

 The KB is not the only heritage institution in the Netherlands to archive selections of the Dutch web.
 According to our information, web archiving started in The Netherlands by the Dutch Documentation Centre of Political Parties (DNPP) in the year 2001.
 This organisation harvests websites of Dutch political parties, politicians and political movements.
 There are also some specialized archives that run web archiving projects, like the Groningen Archives (collects websites about the region Groningen) and the Netherlands Institute for Sound and Vision (collects a selection of websites of the Dutch broadcast organisations).